Hydro-powered smelters charge premium prices for 'green' aluminum

 While they do not use the term "green" aluminum, a number of producers are offering low-carbon guarantees on their metal, although they refuse to say how much more they charge for this beyond saying the premiums are relatively modest.

-Those with access to large hydro-power capacity such as Norway's Norsk Hydro, U.S.-based Alcoa, Russia's Rusal and London-listed Rio Tinto believe the tide is turning in their favor.
+Those with access to large hydro-power capacity such as Norway's Norsk Hydro (NHY.OL), U.S.-based Alcoa (AA.N), Russia's Rusal (0486.HK) and London-listed Rio Tinto (RIO.L) believe the tide is turning in their favor.

 Nearly 200 countries have agreed to set targets for limiting CO2 emissions under the Paris climate accord on curbing global warming, although President Donald Trump has decided to pull the United States out of the pact.